 Just like Rome, an IAS officer is also not built in a day.
 The knowledge, analytical ability and personality of the candidate developed within a span of around 20 years is tested in this exam.
 Of course, the foundation can be polished to the tune of UPSC requirement in last one year, but for building a strong foundation it requires long-term effort.
 If you have built a strong foundation, the job is half done!

-I have enough time; What should be my strategy to Clear IAS in first attempt?
+I have enough time; What should be my strategy to Clear IAS Exam in the first attempt?

 Many articles have been written already covering the strategies and guidance during the last 6 months – 1 year before the IAS exam.
 For all queries like “How to begin IAS Preparation?”, “As a beginner how should I start Civil Services exam preparation”, “How to manage IAS preparation during my graduation?” etc. we have five suggestions.